Concord University: History

-The genesis of Concord University goes back to February 28, 1872, when the West Virginia State Legislature officially established a Branch State Normal School in the community then known as "Concord Church."
-The residents chose the name "Concord" to symbolize harmony and fellowship, a poignant reflection of the post-Civil War era in which it was founded.
-Despite the initial legislative act, a lack of immediate state funding meant that local efforts by five prominent families were instrumental in securing land and constructing a rudimentary building.
+Concord University was established as a Branch of the State Normal School in the community then known as "Concord Church" by the West Virginia State Legislature on February 28, 1872.
+The residents chose the name "Concord" to symbolize harmony and fellowship, a reflection of the post-Civil War era.
+A lack of immediate state funding meant that local efforts by five prominent families provided land and constructed a rudimentary building.

-Classes at the newly established institution officially commenced on May 10, 1875, welcoming an inaugural class of 70 students.
-Early years were marked by dedication and community support.
-A significant milestone occurred in 1887 when the West Virginia legislators finally appropriated state funds to construct a new, more substantial brick building erected on the present Athens Middle School site.
-This expansion underscored the state's growing commitment to public education.
+Classes commenced on May 10, 1875, with an inaugural class of 70 students.
+In 1887, West Virginia legislators appropriated state funds to construct a brick building on the site that is now Athens Middle School.

-In 1896, a practical challenge led to a symbolic change: due to confusion with another post office named "Concord" in Hampshire County, West Virginia, the town's name was officially changed to "Athens."
-This renaming was a deliberate nod to the ancient Greek city, renowned as a center of learning and culture, thus aligning with the aspirations of the burgeoning educational institution.
-Despite the town's name change, the school retained its original designation, "Concord."
+Due to confusion with another post office named Concord, Hampshire County, West Virginia, the town's name was changed to "Athens" in 1896.
+The town was renamed to the ancient center of learning and culture, but the school retained its original "Concord" description.